darde/react-native-sidemenu/README.md

 **If you are looking for a pure solution without Redux, checkout [this branch](https://github.com/darde/react-native-sidemenu/tree/version-3-without-redux).**

 ![React Navigation with React Readux](./app/img/diagram.png)
-Diagram: Simple integration with React Navigation with React Redux.
+Diagram: Simple integration of the React Navigation with React Redux.

 This project uses: